RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-02/4-creating-db-objects-quickSQL.md

     view emp_v departments employees
      </copy>
     ```
+    *Note that the Indentation from the code you copied should be similar to the one we have in the screenshot below*
 3. Review the shorthand code.
 How many tables will be created and how are they related?
 What types of columns and constraints will be created for the tables?
 Note that the **Help** button provides details on the shorthand syntax along with several examples of its usage.

     When ready, in the Quick SQL (left pane) toolbar, click **Generate SQL**.